Notice Of OFAC Sanctions Action

 As an affiliate, we earn on qualifying purchases.

-“This sanctions action demonstrates our ongoing commitment to enforcing U.S. sanctions laws and protecting national security interests.”
+“These sanctions are part of our ongoing efforts to enforce compliance with U.S. laws and protect national security interests.”

 — OFAC spokesperson